Learn about Austin Mesh

 What can it do?

-Meshtastic is a bit like a decentralized social media platform or SMS text messaging.
+The mesh is a bit like a decentralized social media platform or SMS text messaging.
 It has a number of different features which will be familiar to anyone who has sent a text message or posted on social media.

-1) Primary Channel:
+- 1) Primary Channel:

-You can broadcast an unencrypted message to the Primary Channel and everyone on your mesh will see it.
-This is a bit like “posting” publicly on a social media platform.
+- You can broadcast an unencrypted message to the Primary Channel and everyone on your mesh will see it.
+This is a bit like "posting" publicly on a social media platform.

-2) Group Channels:
+- 2) Group Channels:

-3) Direct Messages:
+- 3) Direct Messages:

-You can send encrypted direct messages to people on the mesh.
+- You can send encrypted direct messages to people on the mesh.
 This is like a private text message or a DM on social medial.

-4) Location:
+- 4) Location:

-If you choose to enable it you can send your location to the mesh and it will show up on everyone’s map in the app.
+- If you choose to enable it you can send your location to the mesh and it will show up on everyone’s map in the app.

-6) Telemetry Data:
+- 5) Telemetry Data:

-Nodes can be set up to send telemetry data like the battery status or signal strength, which is helpful for monitoring remote solar-powered nodes.
+- Nodes can be set up to send telemetry data like the battery status and signal strength, which is helpful for monitoring remote solar-powered nodes.
 Nodes can also have sensors connected to them which allow them to send data on temperature, humidity, or air pressure which allow them to act like weather stations.

 Why build this network?